valheimPlus/ValheimPlus/README.md

 * Modify Ward structure protection radius.

+# Creatures and Monsters

+### Protected Pets
+* Added option for tamed creatures to be normal, essential, or immortal.
+* Added option for modifying the time a tamed essential animal will spend stunned after being hit with what would normally be a killing blow.
+* Added option for determining whether only the owner of a tamed creature can hurt it or not(which also circumvents the essential/immortality option).

 ### Free Rotation Mode for the default Building Mode
 * **Video demo: https://imgur.com/xMH7STj.mp4**
 * This modifies the default build mode.
 How it works (all mentioned hotkeys can be modified):